Oghma-Infinium/Vagabond/README.md

 6. Wait for the download process to complete.
 Do **NOT** ALT-TAB during this process as it will cause the process to fail and you will have to start over again.

+> following steps are a temporary, but **mandatory** workaround due to an issue Bethesda caused with a recent update

+7. Exit the game and navigate to `steamapps\common\Skyrim Special Edition\Data` folder in your Steam Skyrim Special Edition installation

+8. Delete these two files: `ccbgssse037-curios.esl` and `ccbgssse037-curios.bsa`

+9. Verify integrity of game files for Skyrim Special Edition on Steam. **Do not open the game again after this.**

-7. Proceed with the rest of the installation.
+10. Proceed with the rest of the installation.

 ### Wabbajack Installation